 The book I am working on is concerned to articulate, or develop, a conceptual framework which accommodates language acts and logical theories.
-This allows us to identify topics and areas that can be, and should be, explored.
+This will enable us to identify topics and areas that can be, and should be, explored.
 Many of these have been explored already, but many have not.
-Developing the framework is preliminary to working out theories for the unexplored parts, because the framework provides guidance for doing this.
+Developing the framework is preliminary to working out theories for the unexplored parts, because the framework itself provides guidance for doing this.

 In addition to spelling out the framework, I am concerned to develop logical theories for some topics or areas that haven’t been adequately explored, as well as topics/areas that haven’t been explored at all.

-© 2010-2016 Dr. John Kearns
+© 2010-2018 Dr. John Kearns